AzurAPI/AzurAPINet/README.md

 ![You ever just boot into linux so you can flex it in your readme](https://i.imgur.com/Q2iTwp9.png)
 ## [More documentation available on wiki](https://github.com/Jan0660/AzurAPINet/wiki)

-## WIP

-Please note this library is still work in progress.

-You can see the current progress and planned features [here](Progress.md).